The behavioral models contain the 'verbs' of the system and define how the system behaves from several different viewpoints.

 Actions are the behavioral atoms that are connected to describe the behavior of an Activity, Sub-system, system, or one of its parts.
 Effectively an Activity is made up of a set of actions that work together to convert items (tokens) that are input into the Activity to items (tokens) that are output by the Activity.
 The first Action in a sequence will receive inputs from one of the owning Activity's Input Parameter Nodes.
 The last Action in the sequence will place the output onto one of the Activity's Output Parameter Nodes.
 The Actions themselves have input and output devices called Pins - an Action will receive tokens on its Input Pins, perform its work and place the resulting tokens on its Output Pins.

 Sequences and Object Interactions

-A system is enacted by its part, working collaboratively to carry out the behavior specified in the behavioral models.
+A system is enacted by its parts, working collaboratively to carry out the behavior specified in the behavioral models.
 Instances of structural elements interact by exchanging messages.
-These interactions can be specified and visualized using sequence diagrams that provide a time-ordered set of messages exchanged between participating instances.
+These interactions can be specified and visualized using Sequence diagrams that provide a time-ordered set of messages exchanged between participating instances.

 States and Block Lifetimes